martinmags/clockworks/README.md

 # clockworks

-A web app to display different clock variants at different times around the world.
+A web app to display an analog clock using React and styled-components.

 # Status: